PrediktorAS/quarry/README.md

 # Quarry
-This repository provides prototype tools for:
+This repository provides prototype Python tools for:
 - translating OPC UA NodeSet2 XML files to semantic web technologies (SWT)
 - jointly querying OPC UA information models in a SPARQL database and data in a time series database